JulianPrim/HEPATo/README.md

 # HEPATo (HepG2 Promoter Analysis Tool)
 An interactive R Shiny viewer for HepG2 cells that combines ENCODE candidate Cis Regulatory Elements (cCREs) with ChIP-Atlas transcription factors, histone marks, and ATAC-seq data within currently annotated HGNC genes to facilitate exploring regulatory networks in liver cancer cells and to easily produce elegant ChIP-seq figures.
+This tool is to help generate hypothesis are confirm existing results.

 ---------------------------------------------------------------------------------------